|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Ditched February 13, 1943

-On February 13, 1943 took off from Fighter 2 (Kukum) on Guadalcanal on an escorting six B-24s on the second wave of a bombing mission to the Shortland-Buin area.
+On February 13, 1943 took off from Fighter 2 (Kukum) on Guadalcanal piloted by Lt.
+James Morton on a mission to escort six B-24s on the second wave of a bombing mission to the Shortland-Buin area.
 Two P-38s and three P-40s had to return to Guadalcanal, leaving four P-38s (along with seven P-40s) to escort the bombers.

 The B-24s were attacked by 30 A6M Zeros and 15 float-equipped fighters with heavy flak fired by naval vessels below.
 Lost in combat are: P-40F 41-14825, P-40F 41-14110, B-24D 41-2398, B-24D 41-23975 and P-38G piloted by Rist.